saucelabs/sauce-school/codelabs/Module3_SeleniumJava.md

 <img src="assets/3.05I.png" alt="Refactor and safe delete" width="550"/>

-### Part 1 Create a Facade Layer
+### Part 1 Create a Base

-Creating a _facade layer_ involved creating a separate page or class from your test page, that helps you simplify the language to carry out simple commands like `return driver.findElement(locator);` or  `find(locator).sendKeys(inputText);` as well as check an assertion after, and simplify this process into a single command like` type() `or `find()` so that these methods can be easily used by the rest of the test suite.
+A _facade layer_ can be created in the for of a base page object, which will help you simplify the language to carry out simple commands like `return driver.findElement(locator);` or  `find(locator).sendKeys(inputText);` as well as check an assertion after, and simplify this process into a single command like` type() `or `find()` so that these methods can be easily used by the rest of the test suite.
 In this lesson, you are going to create a simplified interface called `Base.java`, which you will then use within our `LoginPage.js `class.

 First let's add a new class called `Base.java `in the` pageobjects `directory.
 See Part one of module 3.03 if you need help.